|Guide||♦||60 Triplogs||0 Topics|

 Gila River (East)

 Take U.S. Highway 70 east of Safford for 10 miles then turn north on U.S. Highway 191.
-Follow highway to milepost 160 (just 4 miles south of Clifton) and turn left onto the Black Hills Back Country Byway.
+Follow the highway to milepost 160 (just 4 miles south of Clifton) and turn left onto the Black Hills Back Country Byway.
 Follow this graded dirt road for 4 miles to the Old Safford Bridge at the Gila River.

 Boat Put In